 - An employee completes online open enrollment in employee self service.

-- The HR manager reviews the pending elections for any changes needed.
+- The HR manager reviews the pending elections to see if any changes are needed.

-- Once approved, those benefits selections update on the employee’s record.
+- Once approved, those benefits selections update automatically on the employee's record.

 - The updated information is then synced to the benefits provider and updated in their system.